Nonlinear Invariant Risk Minimization: A Causal Approach: Related Work

 \section{Related Work}

-\paragraph{Invariant Prediction} \citet{peters2015causal} introduced the method of Invariant Causal Prediction (ICP), aiming to find the \textit{causal feature set} (i.e., all direct causes of a target variable of interest) by exploiting the invariance property in causality which has been widely discussed under the term ``autonomy'', ``modularity'', and ``stability'' \citep{haavelmo1944probability,aldrich1989autonomy,hoover1990logic,pearl2009causality,dawid2010identifying,scholkopf2012causal}.
+\paragraph{Invariant Prediction} Invariant Causal Prediction (ICP), aims to find the \textit{causal feature set} (i.e., all direct causes of a target variable of interest) \citep{peters2015causal} by exploiting the invariance property in causality which has been discussed under the term ``autonomy'', ``modularity'', and ``stability'' \citep{haavelmo1944probability,aldrich1989autonomy,hoover1990logic,pearl2009causality,dawid2010identifying,scholkopf2012causal}.
 This invariance property assumed in ICP and its nonlinear extension \citep{heinze2018invariant} is limited, because no intervention is allowed on the target variable $\boldsymbol{Y}$.
-Besides, ICP methods implicitly assume that the variables of interest $\boldsymbol{X}$ are given. \citet{magliacane2018domain} and \citet{subbaswamy2019universal} attempt to find invariant predictors that are maximally predictive using conditional independence tests and other graph-theoretic tools, both of which also assume that the $\boldsymbol{X}$ are given and further assume that additional information about the structure over $\boldsymbol{X}$ is known. \citet{arjovsky2019invariant} reformulate this invariance as an optimization-based problem, allowing us to learn an invariant data representation from $\boldsymbol{O}$ constrained to be a linear transformation of $\boldsymbol{X}$. \citet{ahuja2020invariant} extend IRM to the nonlinear setting from the perspective of game theory, but their nonlinear theory holds only in training environments. \citet{rosenfeld2020risks} demonstrate that IRM and subsequent works have significant under-explored risks and issues with their formulation. \citet{nagarajan2020understanding} identify that spurious correlations during training can induce two distinct skews in the training set, one geometric and another statistical, which could result in two complementary ways by which gradient-descent-trained ERM is guaranteed to rely on those spurious correlations.
+Besides, ICP methods implicitly assume that the variables of interest $\boldsymbol{X}$ are given.
+The works \cite{magliacane2018domain} and \cite{subbaswamy2019universal} attempt to find invariant predictors that are maximally predictive using conditional independence tests and other graph-theoretic tools, both of which also assume that the $\boldsymbol{X}$ are given and further assume that additional information about the structure over $\boldsymbol{X}$ is known. \citet{mitrovic2020representation} analyze data augmentations in self-supervised learning from the perspective of invariant causal mechanisms. \citet{arjovsky2019invariant} reformulate this invariance as an optimization-based problem, allowing us to learn an invariant data representation from $\boldsymbol{O}$ constrained to be a linear transformation of $\boldsymbol{X}$.
+The risks of this approach have been discussed in \cite{rosenfeld2020risks,kamath2021does,nagarajan2020understanding} and its sample complexity is analyzed in \cite{ahuja2020empirical}.